 Then why it has been believed for long that the fat is the culprit behind both the cases!
 Fat could be a problem alright.
 The villain here is the bad, saturated fat.
-Body needs fat, good fat to build and protect the organs, produce hormones and also in absorption of some nutrients.
+The body needs fat, good fat to build and protect the organs, produce hormones and also in the absorption of some nutrients.

 Blame it on carbs